AdobeDocs/experience-platform.en/help/intelligent-services/content-tagging/getting-started.md

 ## Next steps {#next-steps}

-Once you have all your credentials, you are ready to set up a custom worker for [!DNL Content and Commerce AI].
+Once you have all your credentials, you are ready to set up a custom worker for [!DNL Content tagging].
 The following documents assist with understanding the Extensibility Framework and environment setup.

 To learn more about the Extensibility Framework, start by reading the [introduction to extensibility](https://experienceleague.adobe.com/docs/asset-compute/using/extend/understand-extensibility.html) document.
 This document outlines the prerequisites and provisioning requirements.

-To learn more about setting up an environment for [!DNL Content and Commerce AI], start by reading the guide for [setting up a developer environment](https://experienceleague.adobe.com/docs/asset-compute/using/extend/setup-environment.html).
+To learn more about setting up an environment for [!DNL Content tagging], start by reading the guide for [setting up a developer environment](https://experienceleague.adobe.com/docs/asset-compute/using/extend/setup-environment.html).
 This document provides setup instructions that allow you to develop for the Asset Compute Service.